Did you know that your employees can be your biggest advocates?

 That’s not all.

-By following employee advocacy best practices, it’s possible to reduce your marketing costs as getting your employees to talk about your brand costs next to nothing.
+By following employee advocacy best practices, it’s possible to reduce your marketing costs by getting your employees to talk about your brand costs next to nothing.

 These stats must have now convinced you of the benefits of employee advocacy best practices.